 face painting, slides and more.
 There are also food and information stalls.

 The aim of this festival is to bolster the wellbeing of families and young children.
 Held at Kariong Mountains High School.

-This festival at Tuggerah Lake lasts for 9 days.
-The Lakes Festival is made up of many events and it’s quite varied: From fireworks to concerts to triathlon and stand-up paddle board competitions.
+The Lakes Festival at Tuggerah Lake lasts for 10 days.
+The festival is made up of many events and it’s quite varied: From fireworks to concerts to triathlon and stand-up paddle board competitions.

 Eat fresh local oysters, taste wine from the Hunter Valley and